niveklabs/tfwriter/google/r/google_compute_forwarding_rule.md

 variable "ip_protocol" {
   description = "(optional) - The IP protocol to which this rule applies.\n\nWhen the load balancing scheme is INTERNAL, only TCP and UDP are\nvalid.
 Possible values: [\"TCP\", \"UDP\", \"ESP\", \"AH\", \"SCTP\", \"ICMP\"]" type        = string default     = null
 }

+variable "is_mirroring_collector" {
+  description = "(optional) - Indicates whether or not this load balancer can be used\nas a collector for packet mirroring.
+To prevent mirroring loops,\ninstances behind this load balancer will not have their traffic\nmirrored even if a PacketMirroring rule applies to them.
+This\ncan only be set to true for load balancers that have their\nloadBalancingScheme set to INTERNAL." type        = bool default     = null
+}